 Tuesday, January 09, 2018

-When my daughter's family were here in KK to spend Christmas and New Year with us; Nathan, my grandson had already planned to do some specific things in Sabah.
+When my daughter's family were here in KK to spend Christmas and New Year with us; Nathan, my grandson had already planned in advance to do some specific things in Sabah.
 Having read about Rafflesia flower and pitcher plant from a book he borrowed from the library, he was very keen to see these two items.
-We were eagerly keen to make his wish come true.
+We were very keen to make his wish come true.

 After the fish spa, we drove to the Kinabalu National Park because we knew of a huge Rafflesia replica and pitcher plants in the Botanical Garden.
 Of course the kids knew immediately that the Rafflesia was not a "real" one.
 But fortunately, his wish to see pitcher plants was fulfilled.